hyperledger/besu-docs/docs/public-networks/concepts/parallel-transaction-execution.md

   The 50th percentile decreases from 282 ms to 207 ms and the 95th
   percentile decreases from 479 ms to 393 ms.

-  With Nimbus as CL client, block processing improves by around 45%, with the 50th percentile at 155 ms, and the 95th percentile at 299 ms.
+  With Nimbus as CL client, block processing improves by approximately 45%, with the 50th percentile at 155 ms, and the 95th percentile at 299 ms.
   This is likely due to both the EL and CL clients running on the same machine, which reduces cache misses and context switching.